 Strong community leadership and involvement has improved, and continues to improve, quality of life, education, and safety, though statistics are still behind their surrounding, higher priced, neighbors.

-Below please find a live Altos Research chart, showing the median list price of homes for sale – this will give you an idea of what a house might cost there.
+Below please find a live Altos Research chart, showing the market profile of homes for sale – this will give you an idea of what a house might cost there.

 Homes for sale in East Palo Alto

-How’s the real estate market in East Palo Alto
+How’s the real estate market in East Palo Alto?
+Check in monthly for East Palo Alto market updates and more on the ReReport.